aaronczichon/website/personal/src/content/blog/19-how-i-structure-my-work.md

 ## During a work day

-Developers and engineers love not to be interrupted during there work phases as they mostly can only focus on one thing.
+Developers and engineers love not to be interrupted during their work phases as they mostly can only focus on one thing.
 I'm no exception to this.
 The key to this is on how you handle it.
 It's important that you block yourself some time slots inside your calendar for focused work (like 1-2h blocks).
 Make sure you turn off your phone and your communication tools like Teams or Slack at this time.
 Let your team know that you do this to keep focus and they not going mad at you if they can't reach you right away.